The Solid Protocol

 , POST

-header), the server MUST accept GET
+requests, the server MUST satisfy GET

-header requests a representation in text/turtle
+header field requests a representation in text/turtle

 or application/ld+json

 [Turtle] [JSON-LD11].
-[Source] Source] [Source] [Source]
+[Source] [Source] [Source] [Source]

 When a PUT